divyakhetan/SchedulingWriters/README.md

 Happiness Index for a writer is a function of:
 * The number of his tales that were published
-* How frequently the posts were published.
+* The interval between which the consecutive tales were published.

 * In this case, writers who have written many tales will get a chance to be selected freqeuntly and hence their happiness index will be high.
 (30/72 tales will be posted for the * 1st writter, so 50% tales on a everyday basis).
-* The writers who have written less tales will be happy because majority of their tales will get published but the frequency will be low in this case.
+* The writers who have written less tales will be happy because majority of their tales will get published but the interval will be high in this case.
 * Since we have tried to ensure that a writer has atleast 1 published post, the unhappy index should be low.